GospelSounders/adventhymnals/content/02.christ-in-song/06.401-500/08.471-480/05.A-Year-of-Precious-Blessings/docs.md

 ---
+title: |
-title: 475.
-A Year of Precious Blessings
+    475. A Year of Precious Blessings - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 475.
+A Year of Precious Blessings.
+A year of precious blessings, And glorious vict'ries won, Of earnest work progressing, Its onward course has run; To Thee, O God, our Refuge, Whose goodness crowns our days, Within Thy earthly temple We lift our souls in praise; Within Thy earthly temple We lift our souls in praise.
+    keywords:  |
-    keywords: Christ in Song, A Year of Precious Blessings, A year of precious blessings,
+        Christ in Song, adventhymnals, advent hymnals, A Year of Precious Blessings, A year of precious blessings.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 475. A YEAR OF PRECIOUS BLESSINGS
+####  Christ in Song,

 ```txt
 1.